 Because we are all so different in this particular body area, it would be silly of me to tell you what bra to buy.
 But I can share with where I’ve found good bras.

 During the summer I find it necessary to have a couple of good racerback bras on hand.
 In fact, during the warmest months I wear these more than I do my standard strap bras.
 A racerback is simply a bra with straps that gather in the back and create more room at the shoulder area to allow for sleeveless tops and dresses.
-These bra straps do tend to go close to the neck at the top, so you do have to be aware of that when choosing the right bra to wear with a particular top or dress.
-But I enjoy a racerback so much more than a strapless bra if I’m just going sleeveless.
+These bra straps do tend to rise close to the neck at the top, so you do have to be aware of that when choosing the right bra to wear with a particular top or dress.

 Y’all, I’m so tired of wearing a bra.
 Aren’t you?
-But I don’t feel completely physically comfortable without one either.
+But I don’t feel completely dressed for my day (most days!) without one either.
 So when I’m just working around the house or from my home office, I often opt for this bralette.
 It’s very comfortable, prevents chafing and creates a more finished, polished look…just in case someone does drop in.
-The Enbliss Bralette is marked down from $46 to just $25 for today (Tuesday) only.
+I just recently got in this pretty blue one compliments of Soma.
+I have several nude colored ones, so I thought a soft color would be fun.
+The lace is an overlay, so you still get coverage.

 Socks